luizfonseca/proksi/README.md

         # The hostname that the service should be available at.
 E.g. `example.com`.
         proksi.host: "example.com"

+        # you can make Proksi to use a self-signed certificate (in-memory)
+        # if the certificate can't be issued.
+A certificate is required for
+        # Proksi to proxy requests to the upstream server
+        # (this is useful for development and testing purposes)
+        proksi.ssl_certificate.self_signed_on_failure: "true"

         # The port that your service is running on.
 E.g. `3000`.
         proksi.port: "3000"